HippieStation/HippieStationdeprecated2020/PULL_REQUEST_TEMPLATE.md

 imagedel: deleted some icons and images
 spellcheck: fixed a few typos
 experiment: added an experimental thingy
-/:cl:
+tgs: TG-station ports, or just the (old)TGstation icon /:cl:

 []: # (Please add a short description of why you think these changes would benefit the game.
 If you can't justify it in words, it might not be worth adding:)